-Though not yet open for settlement, Hustane has a chosen ruler: Baroness Divuna Divunicus, a calm, motherly member of the old-guard House Moberl.
-House Moberl is the family of Throal's queen, Dollas, but the Moberl baron was removed from power in Bethabal after its recent spate of racial riots.
-Divuna, niece to the baron, served as magistrate in one of the troubled ork neighborhoods and showed that she was one of the few Moberls capable of treating orks with respect.
+Hustane, the newest of the open cities, is ruled by Baroness Divuna Divunicus, a calm, motherly member of the old-guard House Moberl.
+House Moberl is the family of Dollas, King Neden's mother, but the Moberl baron was removed from power in Bethabal after its recent spate of racial riots.
+Divuna, niece to the baron, served as magistrate in one of the troubled ork neighborhoods and showed that she was one of the few Moberl's capable of treating orks with respect.
 A bit of a rebel in her family, Divuna is known for her reformist tendencies, and is close to Dollas.

-Varulus appointed Divuna as baroness of Hustane partly because he thought her qualified, and partly to mollify leaders of House Moberl who were outraged over their family's demotion.
+Varulus III had appointed Divuna as baroness of Hustane partly because he thought her qualified, and partly to mollify leaders of House Moberl who were outraged over their family's demotion.

 Because Divuna is a junior member of the family, however, Moberl's leaders have taken her appointment as a slap in the face.
 (There's just no pleasing some dwarfs.)